ashiqsahajama/Job-Analysis-of-India-Tableau/README.md

 # Analysis-of-house-sales-in-King-County-Washington-on-Tableau

-• Created a comprehensive dashboard for the examination of residential property sales in King County, spanning from 1900 to 2015
+• An extensive Tableau dashboard for analysing Jobs in various states of India

-• Implemented various filters and graphs to assess property values based on factors such as the construction year, dimensions, structural state, scenic vistas the dispersion of price ranges, and as well as the distribution of bedrooms and bathrooms
+• Implemented various filters and graphs to data visualizations, including graphs, to investigate average salaries trends over states, job role variations, and the distribution of salaries for each role

-• Link to the project: https://public.tableau.com/app/profile/rakesh.j.v/viz/KingCountyWashingtonHouseSales_16915159638600/Dashboard
+• Link to the project: (https://public.tableau.com/app/profile/mohammed.ashiq.hyderali/viz/JobsAnalysisofIndia/Dashboard2)